chrisdaaz/recasting-antiquity/content/bibliography.md

 Dillon, Sheila.
 2012.
 "Case Study III: Hellenistic Tanagra Figurines."
 In *A Companion to Women in the Ancient World,* edited by Sharon L. James and Sheila Dillon, 231--234.
 Hoboken, N.J.: Wiley-Blackwell.

-Dillon, Sheila.
-2011.
-Review of *Tanagras for Life and Eternity.
-The Musée du Louvre's Collection of Greek Figurines.* *Bryn Mawr Classical Review* (2011), https://bmcr.brynmawr.edu/2011/2011.06.04/

 Flemming, Rebecca.
 2017.
 "Wombs for the gods."
 In *Bodies of Evidence: Ancient Anatomical Votives, Past, Present and Future*, edited by Jane Draycott and Emma-Jayne Graham , 112--130.
 London: Routledge.

-Forte, Ilene Susan.
-1993. *Childe Hassam's New York*.
-San Francisco: Pomegranate Artbooks.

-Gerstein, Marc.
-1982.
-"Degas's Fans." *Art Bulletin* 64, no. 1 (March 1982): 105--18.

 Graham, Emma-Jane.
 2013.
 "The making of infants in Hellenistic and early Roman Italy: a votive perspective." *World Archaeology* 45, no. 2 (2013), 215--231.

-Griffin, Randall C. 1994. *Thomas Anshutz: Artist and Teacher*.
-Huntington, NY: Heckscher Museum and Seattle: University of Washington Press.

-Haskell, Barbara.
-2003. *Elie Nadelman: Sculptor of Modern Life*.
-New York: Whitney Museum of American Art, distributed by New York: Harry N. Abrams.

 Hausberg, Meg, and Victoria Sancho Lobis.
 2015. *Whistler and Roussel: Linked Visions.* Chicago: Art Institute of Chicago.
 Online exhibition, https://publications.artic.edu/whistler/reader/linkedvisions.

 Hering, Fanny Field.
 1892. *Gérôme: The Life and Works of Jean Léon Gérôme*.
 New York: Cassell Publishing Company.

-Hiesinger, Ulrich W. 1994. *Childe Hassam: American Impressionist*.
-Munich and New York: Prestel.

 Higgins, Reynold A. 1986. *Tanagra and the Figurines*.
 Princeton: Princeton University Press.

-Hobbs, Susan A. 1996. *The Art of Thomas Wilmer Dewing: Beauty Reconfigured*.
-Ex. cat.
-New York: Brooklyn Museum in association with Washington, D.C.: the Smithsonian Institution Press.

-Hobbs, Susan A. 2018. *Thomas Wilmer Dewing: Beauty into Art, A Catalogue Raisonné*, 2 vols. \[Alexandria, Va.\]: The Thomas Dewing Catalogue Raisonné and New Haven: Yale University Press.

 Huish, Marcus B. 1900. *Greek terra-cotta statuettes: their origin, evolution, and uses.* London: John Murray.